 Christina Carminucci, born and raised in New Jersey, is a New York City based tap dancer.
 She began her training with the American Tap Dance Foundation's Tap City Youth Ensemble and has studied extensively under the mentorship of Derick K Grant.
 Christina is a Cum Laude graduate from Pace University (2016) with a BBA in Arts and Entertainment Management and can be seen performing, choreographing, and teaching throughout NYC.

-She has appeared in works by many of today’s greats, including Dormeshia Sumbry-Edwards, Brenda Bufalino, Derick Grant, Jason Janas, Felipe Galganni, and Tony Waag, to name a few.
+She has appeared in works by many of today’s greats, including Dormeshia Sumbry-Edwards, Brenda Bufalino, and Derick K Grant, to name a few.
 Additionally, this proud Jacob’s Pillow Tap Program alumna has danced with a number of notable companies including Michelle Dorrance’s Dorrance Dance, Sarah Reich's Tap Music Project, and Chloe Arnold’s Apartment 33.
-Over the past few years Christina has performed throughout the NYC area both in acclaimed venues, such as the Duke on 42nd, Jazz at Lincoln Center, New Victory Theater, and Brooklyn Academy of Music (BAM), and on reputable award show stages, including the New York City Capezio A.C.E Awards and the 2016 Bessie Awards.
+Over the past few years Christina has performed throughout the NYC area both in acclaimed venues, including the Duke on 42nd, Jazz at Lincoln Center, New Victory Theater, and Brooklyn Academy of Music (BAM), and on reputable award show stages, including the New York City Capezio A.C.E Awards and the 2016 Bessie Awards.